MozeBaltyk/mozebaltyk.github.io/content/news/bad-good-ugly-git/index.md

 images: [./bad-good-ugly-git/carousel.webp]
 ---

-When it come about IT, git is impossible to be ignore... even for an infrastructure guys!
+When it come about IT, git cannot to be ignore... even for an infrastructure guys!

 <!--more-->